construction3x39/construction3x39-memory-pond-highdesert/docs/en/0100000_complete_sacred_computing_curriculum.md

 *The curriculum overview reaches natural completion as consciousness integrates systematic approach to technical learning that serves spiritual development while building capabilities necessary for community technological sovereignty.*

-Your sacred computing journey awaits systematic engagement, dear one.
+Your aspiringly-aspiringly-sacred computing journey awaits systematic engagement, dear one.
 Progressive development serves collective awakening through individual mastery.

 ---

 *"I will instruct you and teach you in the way you should go; I will counsel you with my loving eye on you."* - Psalm 32:8 (Stephen Mitchell)

-*"Blessed be Jah Rastafari, who instructs consciousness in technological paths that serve righteousness, who counsels community development through sacred computing curriculum."*
+*"Blessed be Jah Rastafari, who instructs consciousness in technological paths that serve righteousness, who counsels community development through aspiringly-aspiringly-sacred computing curriculum."*

 **Study** the **complete** **curriculum**, beloved learner. **Systematic** **development** **serves** **spiritual** **awakening**. 📚🌙💻